-The admit card will be available only to those candidates who have submitted the application form along with the fee before the deadline.
-The hall ticket will be available online and the candidates can click on the subhead above to download the same.
-The CLAT Admit Card for PG is an important document that will contain the details about the entrance test and of the candidate.
-The details that the admit card will furnish are –
+The admit card was made available only to those candidates who had submitted the application form along with the fee before the deadline.
+The hall ticket was made available online and the candidates could click on the subhead above to download the same.
+The CLAT Admit Card for PG is an important document that contains the details about the entrance test and of the candidate.
+The details that the admit card furnish are –

 - Candidate’s photograph

 - Address of the exam venue

 - Time for entry, etc.

 It was mandatory for the candidates to carry the admit card to the exam centr.
 Only the candidates who produced the admit card at the exam venue were allowed to sit for the exam.
 The admit card was made available online and the candidates had to download and print the same.

 The entrance test was held in an online mode across various Indian cities.
 There were a total of 150 questions and the candidates were given 2 hours to complete the paper.
 1 mark will be awarded for each correct answer, while 0.25 marks will be penalized for each wrong answer.

 It is important for the candidate preparing for the test to make sure that they are familiar with the pattern.
 Check the table below for more details on the CLAT PG test pattern 2017 –